tnier01/SafeRouteToSchool/README.md

 #### possible new tasks
 - suggestions for textual start and destination input (mentioned by Tom)
 - activate highlighting manually (mentioned by Nick)
+- different colours for different routes (mentioned by Nick)
+- need for larger risk area calculation (mentioned by Tom)